 Many people harbor the idea of Mexico as a "last resort," should they completely run out of money.
 Changes in 2012 increased the income requirements necessary for temporary resident’s status in Mexico by 60%, permanent resident status by 25%.

 To meet solvency requirements for a Temporary Visa, a single person you must prove investments or bank accounts with a monthly balance equal to 20,000 days of minimum wage in Mexico City, or approximately $99,500 U.S. or prove income of almost $2,500/month.
 According to online forums, the threshold differs from U.S. state to state.

-The average social security payment is $1,180 and by itself will not meet the monthly income requirement for a Temporary Resident visa, eliminating Mexico as an option for those romantics for whom the bottom really did fall out and expected to live in Mexico on that alone legally.
+The average social security payment is $1,413 by itself will not meet the monthly income requirement for a Temporary Resident visa, eliminating Mexico as an option for those who live in Mexico on that alone legally.

 If you are in any danger of falling below the income/investment threshold in the next few years, you may want to apply sooner, while your account exceeds the benchmark.

-People are also surprised at times what is not allowed as income, or by how capricious the decision can be.
-A person in California may be allowed to include rental income in their estimate to the local Mexican consulate, person in Kansas told not.
+People are also surprised at times by what is not allowed as income, or by how capricious the decision can be.
+A person in California may be allowed to include rental income in their estimate to the local Mexican consulate, person in Kansas told they can’t.
 That's why it's very important to keep careful notes and records of who you talked to.

 I've been told conflicting information from one year to the next in the Denver consulate.
 You may expect everyone there to be completely bilingual.
 They are not, although on the surface they may appear to be.
 Misunderstandings still occur.
 Knowing what I know now about Mexico, they may not have passed a standardized merit test to get the job.